Joseph Fourier: Roots of polynomials

-Fourier left an unfinished work on determining and locating real roots of polynomials, which was edited by Claude-Louis Navier and published in 1831.
+In his youth, Fourier discovered an inductive proof of Descartes' rule of signs.
+He later left an unfinished work on determining and locating real roots of polynomials, which was edited by Claude-Louis Navier and published in 1831.
 This work contains much original matter—in particular, Fourier's theorem on polynomial real roots, published in 1820.
 François Budan, in 1807 and 1811, had published independently his theorem (also known by the name of Fourier), which is very close to Fourier's theorem (each theorem is a corollary of the other).
 Fourier's proof is the one that was usually given, during 19th century, in textbooks on the theory of equations.
 (Note: These questions were no more considered as important from the end of 19th century to the second half of 20th century, where they reappeared for the need of computer algebra.)
-A complete solution of the problem was given in 1829 by Jacques Charles François Sturm.
+A complete solution of the problem was given in 1829 by Sturm.